ngkalokcarol/ngkalokcarol.github.io/README.md

 #### [ Logistic Regression for Image classification - Predict Digits](https://github.com/ngkalokcarol/Image-Classification-Predict-Digits)

-Predict the Digits in Images Using a Logistic Regression Classifier in Python.
-Using the digits dataset in the scikit learn library to predict digit values from images using the Logistic Regression model in Python.
+Predict the Digits (Images) Analyzed the Digits Dataset in scikit learn library and prediced the digit values from images with Logistic Regression model in Python.

 <i> Tools: numpy, matplotlib, seaborn, sklearn </i>